Fort Niobrara: Events after 1906 at the site of Fort Niobrara

 After the soldiers left the post, it was transferred to the Quartermaster Department.
 A handful of seven buildings were retained for the headquarters for quartermaster remount operations, and the rest were sold at auction in 1906, with the condition they be demolished and the grounds of the fort left clean.

 From 1906 to 1911 a small cadre of quartermaster offices and employees operated the fort as a remount depot, where they supervised the purchase of horses for cavalry and artillery.

 In 1912, after the remount depot activities ended, sixteen thousand acres of the original military reservation was set aside as a national game preserve by a conservation minded federal administration.
 The remainder of 55 sections (about 35,000 acres) of the Fort was opened for settlement in 1913.

-The nucleus of 16,000 acres has been enlarged and has since become Fort Niobrara National Wildlife Refuge, with ranges maintaining sizable herds of buffalo, elk and Texas longhorn cattle.
+The nucleus of 16,000 acres has been enlarged and has since become Fort Niobrara National Wildlife Refuge, with ranges maintaining a sizable herd of buffalo.
 The portion of the Niobrara River that flowed by the Fort and on through the military reservation is now part of Niobrara National Scenic River.

-Visiting the site of Fort Niobrara
+Preservation

-A Nebraska state highway marker commemorating the fort is located on U.S. 20, about 1.5 miles south east of Valentine, Nebraska.
-The site of the fort headquarters was located at the present day headquarters for the Fort Niobrara National Wildlife Refuge where additional commemorative signs exist.
+A Nebraska state highway marker commemorating the fort is located on U.S. 20, about 1.5 miles southeast of Valentine, Nebraska.
+The site of the fort headquarters was located at the present-day headquarters for the Fort Niobrara National Wildlife Refuge where additional commemorative signs exist.
 The Wildlife Refuge maintains a visitor center.
-At the Wildlife Refuge, all that remains of the fort is one building (the red barn), old foundations and earth work.

-To reach the Fort Niobrara National Wildlife Refuge headquarters take Nebraska Highway 12 (also called the Outlaw Trail Scenic Byway) east and northeast from Valentine, Nebraska for about 4.5 miles, and then follow signs for the Wildlife Refuge, turning back east over a bridge over the Niobrara River for about three-quarters miles.
+At the Wildlife Refuge, all that remains of the fort is one building (the red barn), old foundations, and earthworks.
+To reach the Fort Niobrara National Wildlife Refuge headquarters, take Nebraska Highway 12 (also called the Outlaw Trail Scenic Byway) east and northeast from Valentine, Nebraska for about 4.5 miles, and then follow signs for the Wildlife Refuge, turning back east over a bridge over the Niobrara River for about three-quarters of a mile.

-Photos of Fort Niobrara
+Photos

 Historical photos of Fort Niobrara collected by the Nebraska Library Commission may be found at this footnoted site.

-Other historic photos are at this footnoted sites.
+Other historic photos are at these footnoted sites.